andy5995/linuxdeploy-build-helper-container/README.md

 The value of these variables are set in the action:

+    ACTION_WORKSPACE
     APPDIR
     IMAGE_FILENAME (after the AppImage has been created)

+Use '$ACTION_WORKSPACE' if you need to specify an absolute path.
+GITHUB_WORKSPACE won't work in most sections because the commands are run inside a docker container as an unprivileged user.

 The arm64 builds are done using [qemu](https://github.com/docker/setup-qemu-action) and will take much longer